-SEMESTER ONE SEMESTER TWO
+SEMESTER TWO

-HEL3006: Introduction to Human Biology (20 credits) HEL3008: Health and Well-being in Society (20 credits)
+HEL3008: Health and Well-being in Society (20 credits)

-HEL3000: Academic Skills for Success HEL3002: Equality, Diversity and Inclusivity
+HEL3002: Equality, Diversity and Inclusivity

-(20 credits) (20 credits)
+(20 credits)

-HEL3001: Interpersonal Skills and Professional HEL3003: Negotiated Studies
+HEL3003: Negotiated Studies

-Behaviours (20 credits)

 (20 credits)

 13 Overall Student Workload and Balance of Assessment

 Overall student workload consists of class contact hours, independent learning and assessment activity, with each credit taken equating to a total study time of around 10 hours.
 While actual contact hours may depend on the optional modules selected, the following information gives an indication of how much time students will need to allocate to different activities at each level of the course.